QuantEcon/lecture-source-py/source/rst/optgrowth_fast.rst

 Overview
 ========

-On a :doc:`previous lecture <optgrowth>`, we studied a stochastic optimal growth model with one representative agent.
+In a :doc:`previous lecture <optgrowth>`, we studied a stochastic optimal growth model with one representative agent.

 We solved the model using dynamic programming.